he1nh/openshift-prometheus/README.md

 ## Deploying Prometheus

-You can create a running Prometheus instance based on the docker hub image via `oc run`.
-But before you do that.
-Give the default user account in the project.
-Rights to start up the pod as the *root* user, by adding the *anyuid* security context constraint (scc) to the user.
+You can create a running prometheus instance based on the docker hub image via `oc run`.
+But before you do that, give the default user account in the project rights to start up the pod as the *root* user.
+You can do this by adding the *anyuid* security context constraint (scc) to the default user.

 > Note: later on, we will create a seperate service account for Prometheus.